LauriKle/rockpaperscissors_DS_2023/README.txt

 The servers are identical in all aspects except for their names and ports.
 If you want to test a server with an added delay to simulate timing problems, modify the Dockerfile of a client with the amount of seconds to wait as an argument, like: CMD [ "python","-u","server.py","8000","5"]

 Then run client.py normally.
 Multiple clients can be run at the same time.
-Maximum number of clients with three servers is three clients.
 Use the command "help" to get info on what commands you can use.